starsmall-xiaoqq/MachineLearningReferences/README.md

-# Machine Learning References (List the read papers for fast access abywhere)
+# Machine Learning References (list of selected papers to be fastly accessed anywhere)

 ## Reinforce Learning